huggingface/blog/codeparrot.md

     return os.path.getsize(filepath)
 ```

 So far so good, but let's take this a step further and try something a bit more interesting.
-One of the less exiting aspects of building production ready code is writing unittest.
+One of the less exciting aspects of building production ready code is writing unittest.
 Let's see if we can use CodeParrot to do this for us!

 **Prompt:**
 ```Python